Lecture 5

 )

-| Option | Behaviour when the Category is deleted |
+| Django | SQL | What happens when Category row is deleted |

 CASCADE |